What does the Conference Board’s report card measure?

 We award an “A” grade to inflation that falls within the Bank of Canada’s inflation-control target range, which is between 1 and 3 per cent.
 Inflation outside this target range (either above or below) is awarded a lower grade.
 The further away from the target range, the lower the grade.
 Countries with inflation between 0 and 1 per cent or between 3 and 4 per cent earn a “B” grade.
 We grade inflation between 0 and 1 per cent to be a “danger zone” because it may signal that a country is slipping into deflation.
 The one exception is when inflation between 0 and 1 per cent is due to currency appreciation or strong productivity growth—these countries are awarded an “A” grade.
 Inflation between 0 and −2 per cent (deflation) or between 4 and 6 per cent is given a “C” grade.
 The lowest grade, “D,” is given if inflation is above 6 per cent or if prices are falling by more than 2 per cent, an indication of more severe deflation.

-Using the following formula, we award “A” or “B” grades to countries with positive labour productivity growth and “C” or “D” grades to countries with negative productivity growth:
+Using the following formula, “A” or “B” grades are awarded to countries with positive growth and “C” or “D” grades to countries with negative growth:

-How does the Conference Board assign a grade to each category?
+How does the Conference Board assign a grade to each overall performance category?